-EA Sports UFC 3 Review
+EA Sports UFC 3 Review for Xbox One

-EA Sports UFC 3 Cover Art
+EA Sports UFC 3 Review for Xbox One

-I made my way through UFC 3’s career mode as a striker, taking my Ls when mis-matched against grapplers (or spamming the reset option), but more often gleefully ending match after match in the first round with my inhuman fists.
+I made my way through UFC 3 ’s career mode as a striker, taking my Ls when mis-matched against grapplers (or spamming the reset option), but more often gleefully ending match after match in the first round with my inhuman fists.
 I was champion in no time, and even apparently the owner of a pretty successful video game stream channel.
 While Madden 18 has its Hollywood-style Longshot gimmick all to itself for now, UFC 3 has more in common with NBA Live 18 in its stilted, fake social media feeds and sterile menus.
 But I found myself motivated to keep going, with an added element of time management making me choose how to spend time between fights helping built the anticipation of an increasing ladder of challenges.
 With each new contract came a jump in AI toughness; by the end, the stakes felt high and the knockouts even more vital to the experience.

 After I spent time in the career mode, I hopped over to Ultimate Team, a staple of the EA Sports line.
 In this mode, you dump coins into random card packs, which nets you roster additions, temporary bonuses, moves, and stat boosts.
 With these cards, you put together a deck of sorts and fight online either against other players or CPU versions of other players in a single-player alternative.
 You earn division points and climb the ranks, along with currency to buy more packs.
 This cycle continues in perpetuity until, ideally, you’re sitting pretty with a team full of gold.